kisonecat/ximera-ios/converter/INTSTALLATION.md

 http://code.google.com/p/mupdf/downloads/list?q=source

-Download both the source and thirdparty file.
-The directory mupdf should be put inside ximera/converter and thirdparty should be inside ximera/converter/mupdf
+The thirdparty should be inside ximera/converter/mupdf

 While in the mupdf folder, run these commands to compile it.